thijsvdanker/thijsvdanker.github.com/_posts/blog/2013-11-03-hello_world.md

  - welcome
  - bits 'n bolts
  - drupal
-description: A big welcome to my blog and what you can expect of it in the future.
+description: A big welcome to my blog!
+Let me explain what you can expect of it in the future.
 thumbnail: "BnBLogo.jpg"
 ---
 <div class="project-excerpt">